-These planner stencils are super affordable and come in a variety of styles however, depending on your location, product shipping can be a problem and also take too long for the item to arrive, in which case you could do your own bujo stencils at home.
+These planner stencils are super affordable and come in a variety of styles however, depending on your location, product shipping can be a problem and it can also take too long for the item to arrive, in which case you could do your own bujo stencils at home.

 Another situation in which you might want to learn how to make stencil is when you have created a bujo theme where a particular graphic gets repeated a lot.
-Instead of drawing it over and over again it is easier to diy your planner stencils.
+Instead of drawing it over and over again, it is easier to DIY your planner stencils.

 DIY bullet journal stencil tutorial

 Before we get started with this project, let’s talk about the essential stencil-making materials.

 You can make stencils with a variety of materials.
 You can find these blank stencil plastic sheets on Amazon that are ideal to cut your own stencils on by hand or with a cutting machine.

 - CONTENTS: 8 blank stencil sheets of 10 mil Mylar. the 12 x...